 Besides, the sneaker features a lightweight breathable upper for moisture management, profusely padded tongue and collar for comfy in-shoe feel, and supportive logo overlay on the sides of the trainer for “hold ability” to keep the feet, ankles, and knees safe.

-In other words, the ASICS Gel-Craze TR 4 Cross-Trainer Shoe is perfect for women and men who want one versatile trainer for different gym practices from weightlifting to cardio.
+In other words, the ASICS Gel-Craze TR 4 Cross-Trainer Shoe is perfect for women and men with flat feet who want one versatile trainer for different gym practices from weightlifting to cardio.

 - Approved by the American Podiatry Association.